Taimur-Shabbir/salary-prediction/README.md

 There are 1 million observations in the dataset with 8 pre-existing features.
 I hypothesise that these variables hold significant predictive potential that can considerably outperform a simple baseline prediction

-## data
+## Data

-**Observations**: The dataset contains 1000000 observations where each observation is a single job posting
+**Observations**: The dataset contains 1 million observations where each observation is a single job posting.

 **Features**: There are 8 features in total.
 2 of these are interval in nature while the rest are categorical.
 Features relate to various aspects of the job posting and its description.
 A few examples are: